Mobile Logo in White

 We have used biological testing to investigate genetic and other TILT-susceptibility markers.
 We are currently investigating if those with chemical intolerance have vitamin B12 deficiencies.
 We are using a special assay method that reliably measures B12 in a small sample of urine.
 This study is no longer open and we are currently writing up our results for publication.

-Chemical Intolerance Repository
+Chemical Intolerance Data Repository

 Recent Publications